aquaMetrics/fcs2/README.md

 ## Quick Start

-Installed (openBUGS)[http://www.openbugs.net/w/Downloads] on your machine
+Installed [openBUGS](http://www.openbugs.net/w/Downloads) on your computer

 In R: Install the development version from GitHub: